 ‘Sarah – You are obviously certifiably bonkers.
 Thank God.’
 Dawn French

-Sarah Outen MBE (28) is a British adventurer, ocean rower, author and motivational speaker.
-She is currently part way through her multi-year expedition ‘London2London: Via the World’ – an attempt to row, cycle and kayak a continuous loop of the planet, starting and finishing at Tower Bridge.
+Sarah Outen MBE (30) is a British adventurer, ocean rower, author and motivational speaker.
+She has just completed her 4.5 year expedition ‘London2London: Via the World’ – an attempt to row, cycle and kayak a continuous loop of the planet, starting and finishing at Tower Bridge.
 A Guinness World Record holder after her Indian Ocean row in 2009 between Australia and Mauritius, Sarah’s challenging expeditions are the hub of her storytelling.
 Her main goal is to share the positivity of the journeys, sharing stories and fundraising for charities, encouraging people around the world to take on their own adventures and challenges.
 A biology graduate of Oxford University, Sarah loves wildlife and supports a number of conservation organisations as well as youth and equal opportunities organisations.
-She writes a blog for the Independent as well as various articles about her expeditions.
 Her first book ‘A Dip in the Ocean’ was published in 2011 and her second Dare to Do is due out in 2016.

 In her own words:

 I love adventure – the feeling of not quite knowing if or how you will make your destination, of pushing the limits and testing yourself against yourself and the elements.
 My love of the wild led me to a degree in Biology at the University of Oxford and in 2009 took me out to sea on the biggest adventure of my life, rowing solo across the Indian Ocean.
 It was this 4,000 nautical mile row from Australia to Mauritius that inspired me to go on to more journeys.

 London2London: Via the World is born